hkotek/hkotek.com/_posts/2023-11-17-text-to-images-models-ethics.md

 <img src="https://hkotek.com/text-to-image/interior-fail3.png" width="30%" /> &emsp;
 <img src="https://hkotek.com/text-to-image/interior-fail4.png" width="30%" />

+&nbsp;

-So, almost without exception, we got the traditional gender stereotypes replicated in image form, as well.
-I suppose we should at least be gratified by the consistency of these models.
+So, almost without exception, **we got the traditional gender stereotypes replicated in image form**, as well.
+I suppose we should at least be gratified by the models' consistency.

 ### Other biases and stereotypes

-There are already all kinds of interesting things of note in the images above, beyond the gender distribution.
+There are already all kinds of interesting things of note in the images above, beyond the gender distribution --- here I mention some observations that relate to **race, age, and attractiveness**.
+In the previous post I also commented on the **image style** being generated (given that the setting was always None); there's some of that here too, but less systematically so.
 In no particular order:

 * Almost everyone is white -- with the exception of the *executive* and the *professor*.
 Notably, the *executive* was also the only image that broke the gender stereotype.
 * The women are almost all pretty.
 * Two occupations are illustrated by girls -- *cake decorator* and *teaching assistant*.
 There are no such cases with boys.
 * The men are generally more age-diverse, tending toward older than the women, and they aren't as pretty overall.[^4]
 * The laborers -- the *farmer*, *groundskeeper*, and *carpenter* -- are older.
-So were the two non-white people.
+As were the only two non-white people.
 There was a similar trend in [part 1](https://hkotek.com/blog/text-to-image-models-shallow-parsing/) with stereotypically ethnic names.

 ### More on race biases and stereotypes

 In fact, we can hit the race point more strongly over the head.
-We already had a *house keeper* above.
+We already had a *house keeper* above, depicted as a white woman.
 Here, for comparison, are ***a domestic worker*** and ***the help***:

 <img src="https://hkotek.com/text-to-image/domesticWorker.png" width="45%" /> &emsp; &emsp; &emsp; &emsp;
 <img src="https://hkotek.com/text-to-image/help.png" width="45%" />